mattaq31/Hash-CAD/README.md

 ## Python API

 ### Installation and Requirements
-To install python interface, navigate to the root directory and run:
+To install the python interface, navigate to the root directory and run:

 `pip install -e .`